AdobeDocs/experience-manager-65.en/help/forms/using/faq.md

                </border> -->
    ```

-1. Why screen readers do not work correctly with the Date/Time field object?

-   Screen readers do not support date/time fields.
-However, you can manually enter date/time to the field to make the screen reader read it.
-Use tool-tip or screen-reader text to instruct the user to manually select date/time for the field.

-### Scripting {#scripting}
+## Scripting {#scripting}

 1. Are there any limitations in JavaScript implementation for HTML Forms?

    Answer:

     * There is limited support for xfa.connectionSet script.
 For connectionSet, only server-side invocation of web service is supported.
-For detailed information, see [Scripting Support](/forms/using/scripting-support.md).
+For detailed information, see [Scripting Support](/help/forms/using/scripting-support.md).
     * There is no support for $record and $data in client side scripts.
 However, if the scripts are written in a formReady, layoutReady block, the scripts still work because these events run on the server side.
     * XFA Draw element-specific scripts such as changing the Draw text (or Caption text in case of fields) are not supported.

 1. Are there any limitations in using formCalc?

    Answer: Only a subset of the formCalc scripts is currently implemented.
-For detailed information, see [Scripting Support](/forms/using/scripting-support.md).
+For detailed information, see [Scripting Support](/help/forms/using/scripting-support.md).

 1. Is there any recommended naming convention and are there any reserved keywords to avoid?

     * In AEM Forms Designer, it is recommended not to begin the name of an object (such as a subform or a text field) with an underscore (_).
 To use underscore at the beginning of the name, add a prefix after the underscore, *_&lt;prefix&gt;&lt;objectname&gt;. *
     * All HTML5 forms APIs are reserved keywords.
-For custom APIs/functions, use a name that is not identical to [HTML5 forms APIs](/forms/using/scripting-support.md).
+For custom APIs/functions, use a name that is not identical to [HTML5 forms APIs](/help/forms/using/scripting-support.md).

 1. Do HTML5 forms support floating fields?